mharizanova8703/-Professional-README-Generator/Develop/Readme.md

   ## Description

-  jf
+  Creating a project on GitHub, its extremly important to have a quality Readme, with detail information about your app.How to install, how to report a issue,how to make contributions so that other developers are more likely to use and contribute to the success of the project.As a developer we need more time to work and finish the project , so having a good README its very necessary.

   ## Installation

-  gsh

   ## Tests

-  sdf
+  run through the terminal

   ## Usage

-  sd
+  fs, util, inquire

   ## License

-    This project is licensed under the Apache license.
+    This project is licensed under the MIT license.

   ## Contributions

-  dd
+  n/a

   ## Issues

-  If you have any issues contact Mariya at ad and find her other work at (https://github.com/ad/) .
+  If you have any issues contact Mariya at mharzianova8703@yahoo.com and find her other work at (https://github.com/mharzianova8703/) .